jart/cosmopolitan/README.md

-currently being offered by RedHat, Google, Apple, Microsoft, etc. We're different in two ways: (1) we're not a platform therefore we don't have any commercial interest in making our tooling work better on one rather than another; and (2) we're only focused on catering towards interfaces all platforms agree upon.
+currently being offered by RedHat, Google, Apple, Microsoft, etc. We're different in two ways: (1) we're not a platform therefore we don't have any commercial interest in making our tooling work better on one rather than another; and (2) we cater primarily towards features having gained cross-platform agreement.
 Goal is software that stands the test of time without the costs and restrictions cross-platform distribution entails.

-That makes Cosmopolitan an excellent fit for writing small CLI programs that do things like heavyweight numerical computations as a subprocess.
+That makes Cosmopolitan an excellent fit for writing small CLI programs that do things like matrix multiplication relu stdio as a subprocess or perhaps a web server having the minimum surface area that you require.

 ## Getting Started

 Just clone the repository and put your own folder in it.
-Please choose a name that's based on a .com or .org domain name registration you control which is scout's honor but might change to require TXT records in future
+Please choose a name that's based on a .com or .org domain name registration you control which is scout's honor but could change to verify TXT records in future.

 We provide a script that makes it easy to start a new package: